GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/PREINSTALL.md

 >
 > For details and limitations, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/matching-engine/deploy-index-public) and [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).
 >
-> PaLM API is an optional feature of this extension. **If you choose to use the PaLM model, please ensure that you have already signed up for the [waitlist](https://makersuite.google.com/waitlist) and have been approved.**
+> PaLM API is an optional feature of this extension.
+This extension uses the Vertex AI PaLM endpoint for embeddings.

 This extension adds text similarity search to your Firestore application using Vertex AI’s [Matching Engine](https://cloud.google.com/vertex-ai/docs/matching-engine/overview).
 Text similarity search relies on first generating embeddings (vector representations of your original text) which are stored in a Matching Engine index.
 Once these embeddings are indexed, the Matching Engine can be used to calculate semantically similar documents to an original document from a large corpus of candidate documents, based on vector distance measures.